derpferd/little-python/README.md

 > - Parse script into Abstract Syntax Tree.
 (This is where all syntax error will be caught)
 > - Reduce Abstract Syntax Tree.
 > - Execute Abstract Syntax Tree with arguments.

-### Todo
- - Add better metadata to setup.py
- - Add negative constant numbers
- - Add arrays
- - Add functions
- - Add scoping
- - Get to and stay at 100% code coverage.
-   - Currently at 95% for interpreter.py and 91% for parser.py
-   - Most of the uncovered code are edge cases, therefore we need more test cases.